Fireflyvpn/Android/README.md

 1. **Install Firefly VPN**: Download the app from the Google Play Store and install it on your device.
 2. **Tap the Connect Button**: Open the app and tap the connect button to activate the VPN.
 3. **Done!** You are now connected through a secure proxy.
 Browse safely and privately.

+Download now and enjoy unrestricted access to your favorite content while Firefly VPN safeguards your data with robust encryption, making it your trusted companion for a safer digital experience.